 NEW (left), ORIGINAL (right):

-An additional and optional brand asset for the tagline to primarily use on more social, marketing, and engagement pieces when the tagline in plain text didn’t seem like enough.
+The tagline mark was an additional and optional brand asset for the tagline to primarily use on more social, marketing, and engagement pieces when the tagline in plain text didn’t seem like enough.

 Colour options were the three primary brand colours—dark grey, red, or reversed (white).